w3cj/node-apidoc-markdown/README.md

 # apidoc-markdown3

->NOTE: forked and updated vulnerable dependencies
+>NOTE: forked and updated vulnerable ejs to latest version (filters are no longer supported)

 Generate API documentation in markdown from [apidoc](https://github.com/apidoc/apidoc) data.